Pelvic Floor Therapy

 Pelvic floor therapy involves strengthening the pelvic floor muscles through treatment sessions and exercise.
 It is also sometimes referred to as pelvic floor muscle training (PFMT).
 The vast majority of women who undergo pelvic floor therapy achieve significant improvement of their symptoms.

 At Doral Beach OB/GYN, patients undergoing pelvic floor therapy are typically advised to come into the office once a week for a treatment session.
 This continues for up to eight visits, depending on the patient’s symptoms or type of pelvic floor disorder.
 Alleviation of symptoms is usually noticed after the third or fourth visit.
 For optimal results, patients should attend all recommended treatment sessions in addition to home exercises.

-Don’t let stress incontinence have you running to the restroom or otherwise disrupting your day.
+Don’t let incontinence have you running to the restroom, disrupting your day.
 Find out more about the in-office pelvic floor therapy offered at Doral Beach OB/GYN by calling one of our convenient offices, or you can request an appointment online to visit one of our gynecologists in Doral or Miami Beach.